plotly/orca/README.md

 Component modules are _just_ plain objects, listing methods.
 Components aren't instantiated, their methods shouldn't depend on any `this`.

-### Logging

-Logging can be achieved by listening to `app` events and piping their info into a user-chosen logger package (e.g. `bunyan` for the Plotly Cloud image server).

 ## API

 We export two Electron app creator methods: `run`, `serve`.
 Both methods return an Electron `app` object (which is an event listener/emitter).